Kadee80/WebDev_F17/Week_01/Hello-World/README.md

     ```
     Ctrl+Shift+H (or Cmd+Shift+H if you're on a Mac)
     ```
     will automatically indent your code properly.
 (Dont worry, we will have HTML to Prettify soon enough!)
-For more info on this package [visit their documentation] (https://packagecontrol.io/packages/HTML-CSS-JS%20Prettify).
+For more info on this package [visit their documentation](https://packagecontrol.io/packages/HTML-CSS-JS%20Prettify).
     * Open the command pallette again (See step above)
     * Search for 'Emmet' and hit enter to install.
 This will give you some handy code hinting and autocomplete!
     * Search for 'AutoFileName' and hit enter to install.
 This package will help with autocompleting file names.